 How to Find Transaction ID in GA4

 Within GA4, there is an Ecommerce Purchases report under Monetization, which contains transaction and purchase data.
-However, GA4's Ecommerce Purchases report doesn't include transaction IDs, making it challenging to identify specific transactions.
+However, GA4's Ecommerce Purchases report doesn't include transaction IDs in GA4, making it challenging to identify specific transactions.

 No worries, though!
 You can easily create custom reports in GA4 using the Exploration section.